 This rectangular masonry tower with an arched base was built in 1849.
 Located on the highest hill in the town centre, next to the ruins of St. Paul’s Church, it used to be on the sea front but the shoreline has receded due to land reclamation.
 It is no longer used as a lighthouse.
 Visitors can walk around the exterior.

 This simple concrete platform with flashing red light warns shipping of hazards at entrance to the busy inner harbour of Port Klang.

 This tower is fairly recent and was built together with the adjacent marina complex at Telaga Harbour on the tourist island of Langkawi.

 This completes my list of Malaysian Lighthouses.
 I may add a few more to this list in due course.

-For a more comprehensive list and a lot more detail you can refer to the University of North Carolina’s website.
+For a more comprehensive list of Malaysian lighthouses and a lot more detail you can refer to this website.